rpkg-dev/pal/README.md

-# supporter: Convenience Functions for the Typical R Coder
+# pal: Convenience Functions for the Typical R Coder

 This package combines a variety of convenience functions which aren't found in any other tidyverse-style R packages.